Henley Brook

 Henley Brook has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects expected to impact the area.
-Notable ones include Ellenbrook Town Centre Development, Brooklands Private Estate, Henley Brook by Mirvac, and City of Swan Water and Wastewater Upgrades.
-The following list details those most likely relevant:.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 21 such projects that are likely to impact the area.
+Notable among these are Ellenbrook Town Centre Development, Brooklands Private Estate, Henley Brook by Mirvac, and City of Swan Water and Wastewater Upgrades.
+The following list details those projects considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.